📌 OpenRun now enables easy app deployments to Kubernetes. Learn more.

 Imperative CLI or UI operation are easy to start with, but they make it difficult to track changes and rollback updates.
 With a declarative config, all changes are version controlled.
 It is easy to create a new environment, since everything is in Git.
 If multiple folks are making config changes in a team, declarative systems are easier to manage.

 Declarative configuration is what makes Kubernetes and Terraform useful.
 OpenRun brings declarative configuration to web app deployment.
-Instead of writing pages of YAML, each app is specified as a couple of lines of Starlark (python-like) config.
+Instead of writing pages of YAML, each app is specified as a few lines of Starlark (python-like) config.
 For example, see utils.star.

 What types of apps can be deployed with OpenRun?